Skip to main content

 2. Income level.
 Personal Income Tax Certificate

-It provides a summary of the personal income tax return submitted by the taxpayer (for the requested year), with the inclusion of most of the boxes of the return with relevance to determining their income level.
-Starting in 2020, all declared boxes will be provided.
+Provides a summary of the personal income tax return filed by the taxpayer (for the year requested), including most of the boxes in the return that are relevant to determining their income level.
+From the 2020 financial year, all declared boxes will be provided.

-When a taxpayer chooses to file their return jointly with the rest of the members of their family unit, the income of all of them is provided, differentiating, to the extent possible, the income that corresponds to each member of the family unit.
-Starting in 2020, income will be provided individually for each member of the family unit.
+When a taxpayer chooses to file their tax return jointly with the rest of the members of their family unit, the income of all of them is provided, differentiating, as far as possible, the income corresponding to each member of the family unit.
+From 2020, income will be provided individually for each member of the family unit.

-When there are discrepancies between the declared data and the data verified by the Administration, these will be certified.
+Where there are discrepancies between the data declared and the data verified by the Administration, the latter shall be certified.

-When a personal income tax certificate is requested from a taxpayer who has not submitted a declaration and is not required to submit it, certain income imputations held by the Tax Administration are certified.
+When requesting an IRPF certificate from a taxpayer who has not filed a return and is not required to do so, certain income imputations held by the Tax Authority are certified.

-If the taxpayer has not submitted an income tax return and, according to the tax data available in an automated manner, is obliged to submit it, no data is provided, not even imputation data.
+If the taxpayer has not filed an income tax return and, according to the tax data available automatically, is required to do so, no data is provided, not even imputation data.

 3. Certificate of Economic Activities

-It facilitates the list of economic activities, including exempt activities and not subject to the Tax on Economic Activities, carried out by a taxpayer during the requested year, being able to request the last 4 years.
-Activities in which the taxpayer has been withdrawn in the requested year are also provided, where applicable.
-All of this according to the information from the Census of Economic Activities of the State Tax Administration Agency.
+It provides a list of economic activities, including exempt activities and those not subject to the Tax on Economic Activities, carried out by a taxpayer during the requested fiscal year, and the last 4 fiscal years may be requested.
+Where applicable, the activities in which the taxpayer ceased to participate in the requested fiscal year are also provided.
+All of this is in accordance with information from the Census of Economic Activities of the State Tax Administration Agency.